roc-lang/roc/www/wip_new_website/content/index.md

 If you'd like to learn more about Roc check out one of these videos:

-*   [Roc at Handmade Seattle](https://media.handmade-seattle.com/roc-lang) - November 12, 2021 (very low-level explanation of how Roc's compiler makes programs run fast)
+*   [Roc at Handmade Seattle](https://media.handmade-seattle.com/roc-lang) - November 12, 2021 (very low-level explanation of how Roc’s compiler makes programs run fast)
-*   [Outperforming Imperative with Pure Functional Languages](https://youtu.be/vzfy4EKwG_Y) - October 1, 2021 (about Roc's runtime performance and optimizer)
+*   [Outperforming Imperative with Pure Functional Languages](https://youtu.be/vzfy4EKwG_Y) - October 1, 2021 (about Roc’s runtime performance and optimizer)
 *   [A taste of Roc](https://youtu.be/6qzWm_eoUXM) - September 23, 2021 (syntax, application examples)
 *   [Roc at the Philly ETE conference](https://youtu.be/cpQwtwVKAfU?t=75) - May 6, 2021 (platforms and applications)
 *   [Roc on Zig Showtime](https://youtu.be/FMyyYdFSOHA) - April 24, 2021 (making a platform)